 Sneha Dongre (Structural Engineer) also continued with her 27th week helping with the Duplicable City Center structural details.
 This week she focused on finding a better software than SAP 2000 for analyzing wood construction options, aligning with permaculture cooperatives’ sustainable ethos.
 RISA 3D software enables timber design, so she downloaded and began learning this new software.

 Tianyu Zhou (Architect and Structural Engineering Consultant) also continued with her 3rd week helping with the Duplicable City Center beam and column structural details.
 This week she confirmed 11.857″-560 wood joists are adequate to support gravity load for the second floor based on the deflection limit, completed the SAP model for the structure of the third floor and noticed some wood members didn’t meet the requirement for deflection limit, completed the SAP model for the structure of the fourth floor, and began looking into how to use RISA 3D to finish the analysis.
 Her diligent efforts exemplify the integration of permaculture principles within cooperative architectural endeavors, fostering sustainability and resilience in urban development.
+This work helps One Community’s mission of permaculture cooperatives and reinforces our commitment to a better living quality for all people.

 One Community is designing permaculture cooperatives through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity: